 About Our Travels to Haleakalā National Park

 From the harrowing drive along the Road to Hāna, to the pristine beaches, to the roaring waterfalls and dense rain forests, Haleakalā will blow you away with it’s other-worldly sights.

 We spent several weeks in the park visiting all of the main attractions and filming them to bring you the best things to do and see in the park.

-Things to Know Before You Go
+Things to Know Before You Visit Haleakala

 $30 per vehicle OR if you plan to visit more National Parks within the next 12 months we suggest you go ahead and purchase the America the Beautiful Pass (available at the park entrance gate).
 The pass gets you into all National Parks, Forests, Monuments, and more including 2,000 sites for free after a one time $79 fee.

-Leave No Trace: We’re big fans of Leave No Trace, here at MTJP.
+We’re big fans of Leave No Trace, here at MTJP.
 Want to learn more?
 Read about the seven principals of Leave No Trace here.

 We carry around an Eco-Friendly Insect Repellent with us, especially in the redwoods, as mosquitoes can be a bit crazy in the parks.

-Cell Service is pretty spotty in the park, particularly in the forests.
+Cell service is pretty spotty in the park, particularly in the forests.
 Higher elevations without tree cover provide better coverage, you can also find service in Hāna.

 Best Time to Visit Haleakalā National Park is in the Winter.
 Temperatures are warm and pleasant and the park’s roads are devoid of the traffic one might find in the summer months.